Night Lights 2012

 Original NGDC DataOn 10 Feb 2006, the US National Geophysical Data Center published night-lights pictures like the following for all years from 1992 through 2003, at a resolution of 1 pixel per km²:

-The data can be downloaded here, information on the data processing and the satellite sensors used is also available.
-But the files are, though compressed, about 300 MB each because they contain other versions of the pictures that are not limited to permanent lights, but also include forest fires etc.
+The data can be downloaded here, but the files are about 300 MB each despite compression this is because they contain other versions of the pictures that are not limited to permanent lights, but also include forest fires etc.

 Processed ImagesThus, you can find 'beautified' versions (of the 1992 and 2002 pictures only) below, each being a link to a 58-megapixel PNG file:

 Interesting features to look for are the bright Nile valley, the contrast between North and South Korea, light shifts in Eastern Europe between 1992 and 2002 and newly lit roads in Dubai.
 (The 2002 version has been chosen because that of 2003 appears dimmed across the globe, probably for technical reasons.)